Microwave

 RED: make it fail

-I add a value for overheating to the assertion for the case where the door is open, the timer is set, the start button is pushed and the microwave temperature is too hot, to test_door_open_and_timer_set in test_microwave.py
+I add a value for too_hot to the assertion for the case where the door is open, the timer is set, the start button is pushed and the microwave temperature is too hot, to test_open_door_timer_set in test_microwave.py

 door